Charliemowood/atom-guide/README.md

     Atom example.txt
     ```

-You should now have the file, in this instance `example.txt` open in Atom.
+You should now have the file open in Atom, for this instance `example.txt` should be open.

 #### Open Existing Folders from the Command Line Using Atom

 There are two ways to open existing folders (also referred to as directories) from the command line.

 * You can follow the Atom command by the folder you want to open.
+Like the following command.

     ```bash
     Atom example/
     ```

 * If you are already located in the folder you want to open.
-This opens everything that is inside that folder.
+The following command opens everything that is inside that folder.

     ```bash
     Atom .
     ```